htoth99/APS-2023-MGS/README.md

 pavian::runApp(port=5000)
 ```

-# If you finish Pavian early...
+### If you finish Pavian early...
 Check out the table format of pavian!
 The Sankey diagrams are super cool, but there is a table version of all the data from Kraken.
 It is found under "Results Overview."

-# If you finish extracting your reads early...
+### If you finish extracting your reads early...
 Try extracting reads from a different genus or a higher taxonomic order!
 Find a different taxonomy ID from NCBI and run extract reads.
 Compare file sizes between your different outputs and see which has the most data.

-# If you finish metaSPAdes early...
+### If you finish metaSPAdes early...
 Try blasting a portion of your genome on NCBI!
 Blasting the entire genome may take a while, but blasting different portions may yield some cool results.

+### If you finish pyani early...
+There is some really neat R code that can transform your pyani output into a phylogentic tree, and where you can change the percent identity scale.